2020 is behind us, and the pandemic should soon be following it out of the door. Yet for retailers, this is still a time of transition.

 - Top reasons the other 60% avoided stores?
 Fear of crowds and COVID-19 was a factor.
 But many people did not want to wait in line to enter the shop.

 The response leads to the conclusion that if a store can make people feel safe while maintaining convenience, then they are well-positioned to thrive.

 4. 'Contactlessness' will be a key to a successful 2021

 Contactless services, even paying via a mobile phone, have become even more popular with consumers.
 And retailers have been quick to realize it.

 Everyday tasks like lining up at the checkout, or even allowing a staff member to scan your products, are seen as potentially health-endangering.
 As a result, anything that can be done to lessen this contact will help set consumers’ minds at ease.

 Many retailers are embracing this an opportunity that can be solved with existing technology.
 And the best way forward is to utilize the shopper’s own device – something they trust and know is safe to use.

 Smartphones are already being used for barcode scanning.
 Indeed, it has already become mainstream over the course of the pandemic.
 In the hospitality sector, for example, people regularly used QR codes to order food from the menu.

 In late-2020, Scandit asked over 100 key EMEA retailers about how they were using technology to reduce customer concerns about COVID-19.
-The top solution appeared to be Scan & Go with 44% of retailers using it.
+The top solution appeared to be mobile self-scanning with 44% of retailers using it.
 Out of the remainder, 33% said they were planning to deploy it.